r3wald/espurna-wiki/ArduinoIDE.md

 First step is to install support for ESP8266 based boards on the Arduino IDE through the Board Manager.
 These instruction are copied and adapted from the Arduino Core for ESP8266 documentation here: [https://github.com/esp8266/Arduino/blob/master/doc/installing.md](https://github.com/esp8266/Arduino/blob/master/doc/installing.md).

 - Start Arduino and open Preferences window.
-- Enter ```http://arduino.esp8266.com/stable/package_esp8266com_index.json``` into *Additional Board Manager URLs* field.
-You can add multiple URLs, separating them with commas.
+- Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json` into *Additional Board Manager URLs* field.
 - Open Boards Manager from Tools > Board menu and find *esp8266* platform.
 - Select the version you need from a drop-down box.
 - Click *install* button.